elmortem/mcdgns/README.md

 ## Credits

-This project is a source-code analysis port of [dll2mmd](https://github.com/rtfs/dll2mmd).
+This project is a source-code analysis port of [mcdg](https://github.com/fwullschleger/mcdg) (port of [dll2mmd](https://github.com/rtfs/dll2mmd)).
 The core graph generation logic and structure were originally written by [rtfs](https://github.com/rtfs), and this project adapts that logic to work with the `Microsoft.CodeAnalysis` (Roslyn) API instead of reflection.

-## Installing mcdg
+## Installing mcdgns

 1. Install .Net SDK 6.0 or later.
-2. Install mcdg as a global dotnet tool.
+2. Install mcdgns as a global dotnet tool.

     ```shell
-    $ dotnet tool install --global mcdg
+    $ dotnet tool install --global mcdgns
-    You can invoke the tool using the following command: mcdg
+    You can invoke the tool using the following command: mcdgns
-    Tool 'mcdg' (version '1.0.0') was successfully installed.
+    Tool 'mcdgns' (version '1.0.0') was successfully installed.
     ```

    *Alternatively, if running from source:*